ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 The parameters of the base `HyperoptExecutor` class constructor are
 - `hyperopt_strategy` is a `HyperoptStrategy` object that will be used to sample hyper-parameters values
-- `output_feature` is a `str` contaning the name of the output_feature that we want to optimize the metric or loss of
+- `output_feature` is a `str` containing the name of the output feature that we want to optimize the metric or loss of.
+Available values are `combined` (default) or the name of any output feature provided in the model definition. `combined` is a special output feature that allows to optimize for the aggregated loss and metrics of all output features.
-- `metric` is the metric that we want to optimize for, different ones are available depending on the data type of the output feature.
-Check the User Guide to determine which metrics are available for each.
+- `metric` is the metric that we want to optimize for.
+The default one is `loss`, but depending on the tye of the feature defined in `output_feature`, different metrics and losses are available.
+Check the metrics section of the specific output feature type to figure out what metrics are available to use.
 - `split` is the split of data that we want to compute our metric on.
-Usually it is the `validation` split, but users have the flexibility to specify also `train` or `test` splits.
+By default it is the `validation` split, but you have the flexibility to specify also `train` or `test` splits.

 Example:
 ```python